mohammadjavadnouri/mohammadjavadnouri/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Mohammadjavad Nouri
 ===========================================================================================================================================

-Front End Web Developer
+Fullstack Web Developer (.Net - React.js)
 -----------------------

 My aspiration is to tackle challenging problems that make a difference with people who are smarter than me.
-Frontend web developer with more than four years of proven and meaningfully contribution to teams of varying size and scope.
-Used tools include: React.js, Javascript,TypeScript, Antd, REST API, Socket.IO, HTML, SASS, CSS, Axios.js.
-Trained new front-end Engineers.
-Led frontend teams.
+Fullstack web developer with more than four years of proven and meaningfully contribution to teams of varying size and scope.
+Used tools include: C#, .net, Dapper, EntityFramework, SQL, React.js, Javascript,TypeScript, Antd, REST API, Socket.IO, HTML, SASS, CSS, Axios.js.
+Trained new Engineers.
+Led teams.

 * 🌍  I'm based in Tehran, Iran
 * ✉️  You can contact me at [nouri\_mj@yahoo.com](mailto:nouri_mj@yahoo.com)
-* 🧠  I'm learning node.js , express.js, mongoDB
 * 🤝  I'm open to collaborating on opensource projects

-### Skills